saftacatalinmihai/blog-hugo/content/posts/pure-functional-stream-processing-in-scala-1.md

 So far we’ve seen that you can write pure functions and embed them in Akka streams using `.mapAsync`.
 You also have to run the effects inside each step using `.unsafeToFuture`

 In the next parts we’ll see how to simplify the interaction between pure functions and Akka stream – by abstracting the need to call `.unsafeToFuture` every time.
-Also, we’ll construct more complex component and use the Akka GraphDSL to combine them in interesting ways.[^1]
+Also, we’ll construct more complex component and use the Akka GraphDSL to combine them in interesting ways.

 Hope this helps 😀

 Please leave comments or suggestions on [this Reddit thread](https://www.reddit.com/r/scala/comments/lekc2k/pure_functional_stream_processing_in_scala_cats/), and get in touch with me on [Twitter](https://twitter.com/mihaisafta_).

-[^1]: asd